Developer Preview

 |---|---|---|

-demo | Development and testing | Simulated flows, no real money, permissive defaults |
+demo | Quick exploration | Simulated flows, no real money, permissive defaults |

 production | Live operations | Real integrations, restrictive defaults, audit logging |